Hot link (sausage): Louisiana

 In Southern Louisiana, where Cajun cuisine and Creole cuisine is abundant, a hot link sausage on a bun is consumed more frequently than hot dogs.
-Hot links originate in New Orleans where they are called “hot sausage” by their English name while their French name is chaurice, which derives from its origin, the chorizo sausage brought by the Spaniards to colonial Louisiana.
+Hot links originate in New Orleans where they are called "hot sausage" by their English name while their French name is chaurice, which derives from its origin, the chorizo sausage brought by the Spaniards to colonial Louisiana.

 Texas

 In Texas, the hot link is typically prepared with beef, and is usually cooked over indirect heat.
 Common sides to accompany the Texas hot link include sliced white bread, crackers, orange cheese, onion slices and pickles.
 In Pittsburg, Texas, the hot link is a popular food and has been produced there since 1897.
-In Pittsburg, hot links are typically broiled or baked to the point of having a “half-burned look”.
+In Pittsburg, hot links are typically broiled or baked to the point of having a "half-burned look".
 In 1983, Pittsburg Hot Link Packers, Inc., in Pittsburg, Texas, was producing 12,000 pounds of hot links per week.
 Almost all of the hot links produced by Pittsburg Hot Link Packers were consumed within 100 miles of Pittsburg during this time.

 Illinois

 In Chicago, Illinois, hot links are typically prepared using pork, may be spiced with pepper, fennel and sage, and are typically covered with a barbecue sauce.
-They are commonly available at soul food barbecue restaurants on the city's West Side and South Side, often served with French fries and white bread.
+An important part of Chicago-style barbecue, they are commonly available at soul food barbecue restaurants on the city's West Side and South Side, often served with French fries and white bread.
 They may be slow-cooked in a barbecue pit.